A Trio of Unknowns are Keys to the T207 Set

 As Keith Olbermann details in this excellent article, Lewis only appeared in limited spring training action and never made the majors.
 He is the obscurest of the obscure.

 But if you think that anonymity has limited his card prices, think again.
-Like the others mentioned here, Lewis’ card is extremely rare and sells for big bucks.
-A PSA 2 (MK) sold for just over $1,900 on eBay earlier this year.
+Like the others mentioned here, Lewis’ card is extremely rare and sells for big bucks, almost always over $1,000 as a starting point.

 The funny thing is, Lewis actually has a far more expensive card in the set.
 That sale was for Lewis’ card where his jersey emblem appears on his sleeve.
 Lewis’ card without the emblem is even tougher to find.
 So far, PSA has graded a total of only nine of those.